Sub-Nyquist Sampling of Short Pulses: Introduction

 One of the common assumptions in sampling theory suggests that in order to perfectly reconstruct a bandlimited analog signal from its samples, it must be sampled at the Nyquist rate, that is twice its highest frequency.
 In practice, however, all real life signals are necessarily of finite duration, and consequently cannot be perfectly bandlimited, due to the uncertainty principle \cite{FS97}.
 The Nyquist rate is therefore dictated by the essential bandwidth of the signal, that is by the desired accuracy of the approximation: the higher the rate, meaning the more samples are taken, the better the reconstruction.

-In this paper we are interested in sampling time limited signals.
+In this paper we are interested in sampling a special class of time limited signals: signals consisting of a stream of short pulses, referred to as multipulse signals.
+Since the pulses occupy only a small portion of the signal support, intuitively less samples, then those dictated by the essential bandwidth, should suffice to reconstruct the signal.

 There are two standard approaches in the literature to sample such functions.
 One is to acquire pointwise samples and approximate the signal using Shannon's interpolation formula \cite{BS77}, \cite{BS92}.
+The reconstruction error can be made sufficiently small with just a finite number of samples, when the signal is sampled dense enough.
+However, this strategy results in many pointwise samples that are zero, leading to unnecessary high rates.
 The second, is to collect Fourier samples and approximate the signal using a truncated Fourier series.
-Both strategies require the Fourier transform of the signal to be integrable.
+However, the Fourier transform does not account for local properties of the signal, hence this method cannot be used to exploit signal structure and reduce the sampling rate.
+Both strategies require the Fourier transform of the signal to be integrable and do not take the sparsity of the signal in time into account.
 Moreover, exact pointwise samples needed for Shannon's method requires implementing a very high bandwidth sampling filter.
 Here we show that these problems can be alleviated using Gabor frames \cite{G01}.

 Gabor samples, which are inner products of a function with shifted and modulated versions of a chosen window, are a good compromise between exact pointwise samples and Fourier samples.
 In particular, we show that all square-integrable time limited signals, without additional conditions on their Fourier transforms, can be well approximated by truncated Gabor series.
+Furthermore, Gabor samples, taken with respect to a window that is well localized in time and frequency, provide information about local behavior of any square integrable function and reflect the sparsity of a function either in time or frequency.
 The price to pay is a slightly greater number of samples necessary for approximation, that comes with using frames, namely, overcomplete dictionaries.
 The use of frames is a result of the fact that Gabor bases are not well localized in both time and frequency \cite{BHW98}.
 In all three approaches (pointwise, Fourier, Gabor) the number of samples necessary to represent an arbitrary time limited signal is dictated by the essential bandwidth of the signal and the desired approximation accuracy.